 Overview

 The CAISO has created a block testing and implementation process to facilitate the Trial Operation of Generating Facilities.
 Once the Interconnection Customer has determined that a discrete amount of MWs have completed commissioning, then that designated portion (“block”) of their Generating Facility or a Phased Generating Unit can declare commercial operation for market purposes only, or Commercial Operation for Markets (“COM”).
 COM is defined as the status of a portion of an Electric Generating Unit that has synchronized to the CAISO controlled grid and has completed on-site test operations and commissioning that is allowed to Bid into the CAISO markets in advance of achieving COD for the entire Electric Generating Unit.
-COM gives Interconnection Customers the opportunity to bid in the CAISO markets, provide Resource Adequacy (“RA”) MW, obtain Participating Intermittent Resource (“PIR”) certification for that block of their Generating Facility or Phased Generating Unit, and receive market revenue.
+COM gives Interconnection Customers the opportunity to bid in the CAISO markets, provide Resource Adequacy (“RA”) MW, obtain PIR certification for that block of their Generating Facility or Phased Generating Unit, and receive market revenue.
 However, COM does not require the Participating TO to commence repayment of Network Upgrades.
 Such repayment is not required until the COD defined in the GIA has been achieved.
 This opportunity allows the project to continue to operate in the market with a portion of its MW capacity while also participating in Trial Operations with test energy for the Generating Facility’s remaining MW capacity.

 The COM opportunity is available for both Generating Facilities with a single COD or, if the Generating Facility is a Phased Generating Facility, with one COD for multiple Phases, or different CODs per Phase.
 Each Phase could have the same or a different COD such that the MW capacities of the Phases add up to the total MW capacity of the entire project, as specified in the Interconnection Request.